marcos-etched/test_scripts/psu_ctrl/readme.md

 5. Capture PSU Telemetry (VOUT, IOUT, POUT)
 	python psu_ctrl.py telemetry

-See Help menu with -h argument for more information
+See help menu with -h argument for more information